Haakon Arntzen: Indecent assault charge

-Legal Resolution

 Initially handed a 15-month community sentence, Arnzten appealed his conviction - as did the Crown, which demanded a stiffer sentence.
 Arnzten ultimately succeeded in his appeal, and a new trial was scheduled.
 However, before it could proceed, the Crown stayed the charges, citing a loss of reliable evidence in the case over time.
 One of Arnzten's alleged victims had also filed similar charges against Arnzten in Hay River, Northwest Territories in 2007, but was unsuccessful.
 The judge at the time had stated that Arnzten's evidence was more reliable.